 I must say this was an impressive wish list with which to end our conversation.
 It made me wonder whether you were experiencing the same or similar issues in your job or within your organization.
 I’d love to hear about any other insights or solutions in the comments below.

-If these issues ring true for you or your organization, why not download our free white paper ‘Competence Management at the Heart of Your HRM Policies’?
+If these issues ring true for you or your organization, why not download our free white paper ‘The Numerous Benefits of Skills Matrices’?
 We’re certain you’ll find it an interesting read.